Watches & Alarms

 Do you need Bluetooth capability to connect the watch to your phone

-eSeasonGear Vibration Alarm Watch with 12 Vibrating Alarms
+eSeasonGear Vibration Alarm Reminder Watch with 12 Vibrating Alarms

-As this watch does not have a screen, but rather bright LED lights that only turn on when you hit a button, it's extremely bright and easy to read in direct sunlight.
+This watch does not have a screen, but only a bright LED display that turns on when you press a button.
+It's extremely bright and easy to read in direct sunlight.
 This also gives the watch a long battery life.
 On this trip, I was gone for 17 days and did not have to charge the watch once.
-It will also display the battery percentage remaining.
+The watch will also display the battery charge percentage remaining.
 During the trip, it got down to 90%, so it would have lasted much longer than my trip.

-The strap is very comfortable but not the easiest to buckle until you get used to it.
+The first strap shown to the left in light blue is very comfortable but not the easiest to buckle.
 You have to slip one end of the band through the loop on the other end, then push the pin through one of the holes to secure it.
 On the other hand, the watch is very secure and you don't have to worry about it coming undone.

-The only negative I have with this watch is that it is not waterproof or water resistant.
+The only negative I have about this watch is that it is not water proof, but it is water resistant.
 I'm hoping they come out with a new water proof model in the future.

 For years, we have worn the below watches for sports and travel.
 As this is not something you have to do often, before each trip, I would have to figure out 'again' how to set the time, or the alternate time as well as the alarm.
 Most of the features I never use on a trip.
 The displays are crowded and small, so they can be hard to read.
 Even the backlight functions in my opinion are not that great.